 Notes: The table shows the estimated impact of online instruction on students' course performance.
-Each column represents one Ordinary Least Squares (OLS) regression.
+Each column represents one ordinary least squares (OLS) regression.
 The dependent variable is students' total exam score obtained for different courses, standardized across the whole sample to have a mean of 0 and a SD of 1.
 The key variable of interest is the proportion (%) of lectures assigned to be online.
-Standard errors in parentheses are clustered at the student level. p-values are in brackets. \p < .1, \\p < .05, \\\p < .01.
+Standard errors in parentheses are clustered at the student level. p-values are in brackets. p < .1, p < .05, p < .01.

-Column (3) uses our preferred and much more restrictive specification that controls for both course and student fixed effects.
-Including student fixed effects means that we are identifying effects of differential online exposure across courses within students-holding all observed and unobserved student-level factors constant.
-The inclusion of student fixed effects reduces our estimation sample by 7%-since we lose students observed in only one course-but increases the magnitude and precision of our estimate (p-value = 0.014).
-In this specification, we find that increasing the proportion of online lectures by 1 unit reduces exam score by 0.13 SD.
-This means that increasing the online share from 66% to 100%-the maximum effective variation in our data-reduces performance by 0.043 SD.
+Column (3) uses our preferred and more restrictive specification that controls for course and student fixed effects.
+Including student fixed effects means that we identify effects of differential online exposure across courses within students-holding all observed and unobserved student-level factors constant.
+The inclusion of student fixed effects reduces our estimation sample by 7% because we lose students we only observe in one course.
+In this specification, our estimates suggest that increasing the proportion of online lectures by 100 percentage points reduces students' exam score by 0.13 SD.

 How large is this effect?
-Compared to previous experimental studies, our overall effect of 0.13 SD is more moderate than Kofoed et al. (2024) who find that going fully online lowered performance by 0.21 SD or Figlio, Rush and Yin (2013) who find an effect of 0.20 SD.
+Compared to previous experimental studies, our overall effect of 0.13 SD is more moderate than Kofoed et al. (2024), who find that going fully online lowered performance by 0.21 SD or Figlio, Rush and Yin (2013), who find an effect of 0.20 SD.
 We will provide a more detailed comparison to the existing literature in our meta-analysis in Section 7.

-Effects by Gender: In Table 3, Columns (4)-(6), we additionally include an interaction term between the proportion of online lectures and student gender: "% Online Lectures × Male".
+Effects by Gender: In Table 3, Columns (4)-(6), we additionally include an interaction term between the proportion of online lectures and student gender: "% Online Lectures × Male."
 The results show that the overall negative effect of online instruction is entirely driven by women.
-A 10 percentage points increase in online lectures reduces women's final exam score by 0.033 SD (see Column 4).
-This effect is very precisely estimated (p-value < 0.0001) and remains stable when including additional controls and student fixed effects (see Columns 5 and 6).
-The effect of online instruction for men is statistically significantly different from women and this gender gap is also very precisely estimated.
+A 10 percentage point increase in online lectures reduces women's final exam score by 0.033 SD (p-value < 0.001).
+This effect is very precisely estimated and remains stable when controlling for student characteristics or student fixed effects (see Columns 5 and 6).
+The effect of online instruction for men is statistically significantly different from women, and this gender gap is also very precisely estimated.

 To make sure that the estimated gender gap is not confounded by potential interactions between gender and other control variables, we split the sample by gender and separately estimate the impact of online instruction for women and men in Table 4.
 By estimating separate models, we allow all coefficients, including the effects of covariates and the functional form of the relationship, to vary across genders.
-Columns (1)-(3) of Table 4 confirm that female students exposed to more online lectures perform significantly worse in the final exam.
+Columns (1)-(3) of Table 4 confirm that female students exposed to more online lectures perform significantly worse on the final exam.
 As the proportion of online lectures increases by 10 percentage points, their exam score decreases by 0.038 SD, using the specification including student fixed effects.
-This effect is precisely estimated; the 95% confidence interval of this effect is [-0.05, -0.02] SD.
+This effect is precisely estimated: The 95% confidence interval of this effect is [-0.05, -0.03] SD.